 BU is a higher education provider created by statute and is an exempt charity.
 BU is responsible to the Office for Students (OfS) as principal regulator for Higher Education Institutions in England that are exempt charities.
 The BU Board oversees the strategic development of BU and ensures the effective use of resources and the solvency of the institution.
 Its members are also BU's charitable trustees.
-Further details about BU's structure and governance can be found on the BU website <a href="https://example.com/here/bu/
+Further details about BU's structure and governance can be found on the BU website here.

-BU has undergraduate and post graduate students who are attracted to BU from all over the world.
+BU has undergraduate and postgraduate students who are attracted to BU from all over the world.
 BU is organised into several Faculties comprising; the Faculty of Health and Social Sciences, Faculty of Media and Communication, Faculty of Science and Technology, the Bournemouth University Business School and also the BU Doctoral College.
 BU also has several professional service departments which include, amongst others; Finance, Academic Services, Estates, Marketing and Communications, Human Resources and Organisational Development, Student Services and IT Services.